Valley Fever in SLO County: What You Need to Know

 Valley Fever (or coccidioidomycosis) is an illness caused by breathing in a fungus which lives naturally in the soil here in San Luis Obispo County.
 (It also lives in the soil of neighboring counties, the Central Valley region, and other parts of the southwest.)
 When the soil is disturbed—by wind, construction, even gardening, biking or driving ATVs —people can breathe in the spores from this fungus and develop Valley Fever.

 What are the symptoms of Valley Fever?

 Most people who become infected with Valley Fever (60 percent) do not experience any symptoms and do not need any treatment—their body fights off the infection.
 Around 30-40 percent of people develop flu-like symptoms such as severe fatigue, cough, fever, heavy sweating at night, loss of appetite, muscle and joint aches, and sometimes a rash.
 Most of these people get well on their own within weeks.
 A small percentage—between one and five percent—experience a much more serious form of the disease in which the infection spreads throughout the body.
 People who experience this serious form of Valley Fever are at risk of dying from complications of the disease and may need to take medication for the rest of their lives.

 Why am I hearing more about Valley Fever lately?

 Valley Fever appears to be on the rise in recent years.
 2017 brought the highest number of cases on record in California, and preliminary local data indicate this trend may be continuing in San Luis Obispo County.
-California's extended drought followed by this year's rainy winter have created conditions for the fungus to rapidly grow in the soil.
+California's extended drought followed by several rainy winters have created conditions for the fungus to rapidly grow in the soil.
 Now that the soil has dried, winds have picked up and people are spending more time outdoors, more people are exposed to the fungus that causes Valley Fever.
 The County Public Health Department is working to raise awareness of Valley Fever among the public and among the medical community.

 Is it contagious?